u8-Salem/porymon-outdated-/README.md

     - shiny pal  : `shiny.pal`
 - Open a terminal and navigate into your porymon directory.
 - Run `python3 porymon.py 'pokemonname'` and replace 'pokemonname' with whatever you named your folder.
+    - to test the program you may insert the example pokemon `potato`. simply run `python3 porymon.py potato` from inside your porymon directory.
     - depending on your python version or system setting try `python porymon.py 'pokemonname'` or `py porymon.py 'pokemonname'`.
 To use a specific version of python run `py -'version' porymon.py 'pokemonname'`
 - After porymon has edited all the necessary files it will prompt you with an option to restore all files to the state they were when porymon first loaded them.
 I encourage you to test all changes before committing to them.